SEND Provision at Headlands School

 • At Headlands School our SENCO is Mr Ian Walton, Assistant Head.
 He can be contacted by email at ian.walton@headlandsschool.co.uk or via the main office.

-• The SEN Governor is Adele Wilkinson, she can be contacted by email at admin@headlandsschool.co.uk.
+• The SEN Governor is Fran Lee, she can be contacted by email at admin@headlandsschool.co.uk.

 Support services in addition to school